 Merimbula's magic begins with a first glimpse of the beaches, brilliant beneath the bright sunshine.

-In 1797, it was discovered by two very young English men, Bass and Flinders, who sailed from Sydney in a well fitted whale boat.
-While here and while they rowed further south, they became convinced there was a body of water that separated Tasmania from the mainland – the Bass Strait.
+In 1797, it was discovered by two young English men, Bass and Flinders, who sailed from Sydney in a whale boat.
+While here, they became convinced Tasmania was separate from the mainland, and went on the confirm it – the Bass Strait.

-Today it’s still easy to find a deserted beach, drop a line and catch a fish here, and the heart of the town beats with the rhythm of the tides.
+Today it’s still easy to find a deserted beach in and around Merimbula and the heart of the town beats with the rhythm of the tides.
 Nearby Bournda and Ben Boyd National Parks offer even more unspoilt exploration while back in town special events include the annual jazz festival, surfing competitions and celebrations of food.

 - Kayak, SUP or snorkel in the protected lake waters.